Out of Sight Out of Mind

-In the book “Mindless Eating” the author Brian Wansink shows that it is easy to mindlessly eat food when it is in front of you.
+In the book “Mindless Eating” the author Brian Wansink showed that it is easy to mindlessly eat food when it is in front of you.
 The researchers found that when candy dishes were both visible and convenient, office workers ate more each day.
-Areas of concern include sweets sitting on the work space, desk, counter top, or table.
-In the study, overeating was even worse when subjects didn’t even need to move to reach the sweet.
-The researchers noticed consumption decreased when the sweets were placed in things that were not visible yet still convenient.
-For example, a towel was placed over top of a clear bowl or even putting a lid over it reduced consumption.
+Areas of concern could be sweets sitting on your workspace, desk, countertop, or table.
+Overeating was even worse when they didn’t even need to move to reach the sweet as they were within arms reach.
+The researchers noticed consumption decreased when the sweets were placed in things that were not visible, yet still convenient.
+For example, instead of a clear bowl a towel was placed over top, or even putting a lid over reduced consumption.
 Even better, the researchers noticed that consumption decreased even more when the candy was placed in an inconvenient location that took effort to get to.
-This could be on the counter or on a shelf away from where you typically sit.
-Lastly the strategy that worked the best was “out of sight out of mind.”
-This is where the problem food is hidden away, typically in a dark place like a kitchen drawer, the pantry, or even on a shelf that is hard to reach.
-By it not being in sight, one will most likely not think about it frequently and if one does more motivation is required to look for it.
+This could be on the counter or shelf away from where you typically sit.
+Lastly, the strategy that worked the best was “out of sight out of mind.”
+This is where you take the problem item and hide it, typically in a dark place like a kitchen drawer, the pantry, or even on a shelf that is hard to reach.
+With it not being in sight, you will most likely not think about it frequently, and if it does come up, then motivation is required to look for it.

-All this research is great, yet it will only benefit you if you can put it to practice!
-Having things in sight leads to flat out more consumption.
-You can use this fact to better your health, or to cause more problems.
-Instead of using this principle of “out of sight, out of mind” to ward off temptations you could use it to get more fruits and greens in your diet.
-I’ve observed that many put their fruits and veggies in the bottom of the fridge (out of sight!).
-These are the most perishable items, typically with no preservatives, yet are what most people don’t eat enough of and tend to be some of the most thrown away items.
-Putting something healthy on the top most visible shelf of the fridge will make it more noticeable and, therefore, entice one to eat it more often, while the unhealthy things which typically have more preservatives can be tucked away in those bottom drawers or back of the fridge.
+All this research is great yet it will only benefit you if you can incorporate it into your daily life, also known as making a lifestyle change.
+The research proves that having things in sight leads to more consumption.
+You can use this fact to better your health or potentially cause issues.
+Instead of using this principle of “out of sight out of mind” to ward off temptations, you could use it to get more fruits and greens in your diet.
+I’ve observed that many put their fruits and veggies in the bottom of the fridge.
+The most perishable items that typically have zero preservatives, are what most people don’t eat enough of, and tend to be some of the most thrown away items.
+By putting something healthy on the top of the fridge, you will notice it more often, while the unhealthy things, which typically have more preservatives, can be tucked away.